smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SBERT.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the model.
 The definition of each parameter is as follows.

 - "text_col" : The name of the column containing the movie review data.
-- "ngram_range" : Minimum and maximum size of words for each keyword. (list[int, int], DEFAULT : [1, 2])
+- "ngram_range" : Minimum and maximum size of words for each keyword. (list[int, int], default : [1, 2])
-- "use_stopwords" : Whether to exclude words that do not have a significant meaning.
-(DEFAULT : True)
+- "use_stopwords" : Whether to exclude words that do not have a significant meaning.  (default : True)
 - "lang" : en, ko
-- "top_n" : The number of keywords to be extracted, in order of highest similarity. (int, DEFAULT : 5)
+- "top_n" : The number of keywords to be extracted, in order of highest similarity. (int, default : 5)
 - "diversity" : The variety of keywords to be extracted.
 The higher the value, the more diverse the keywords will be.
-0 <= diversity <= 1 (float, DEFAULT : 0.5)
+0 <= diversity <= 1 (float, default : 0.5)
-- "threshold" : The minimum value of similarity value of keywords to be extracted. (float, DEFAULT : 0.0)
+- "threshold" : The minimum value of similarity value of keywords to be extracted. (float, default : 0.0)

 __SEARCH Example__